-- We do not use will after certain expressions of time and condition, e.g. when, as soon as, the moment, the minute, till, once, if, provided, providing, unless, as long as, on condition etc. - However, we may use will after if when we want to express a warning or sound polite. - If you will stare at your phone all day, you'll lose your sight.
-If you will wait a moment, sir, the manager will be with you shortly. - 4> In your notebook, translate the Polish parts of the sentences into English.
-Use no more than five words. - 1 The younger we are, 🖾 (tym bardziej podatni na uzależnienia) we seem to be. - 2 By the end of 2020, I (będę używał) Twitter for ten years. - 3 You should take what Mark says (z przymrużeniem oka).
-He's a bit of a joker.
+- We do not use will after certain expressions of time and condition, e.g. when, as soon as, the moment, the minute, till, once, if, provided, providing, unless, as long as, on condition etc. - However, we may use will after if when we want to express a warning or sound polite.

+If you will stare at your phone all day, you'll lose your sight.
+If you will wait a moment, sir, the manager will be with you shortly.

-- 4 The moment you (wymyślisz) a plan, will you text me, please? - 5 It goes (bez wątpienia) toddlers should not use mobiles. - 6 Recently, there (jest wyraźnie więcej) young people staring at their mobile screens than ever before. - 7 The woman complained that (kręciło jej się w głowie). - 8 🙇 (Czy właśnie miałeś wyjść)?
-If so, I can call you later. - 9 I'll be free to talk to you, Miss Jones, (jeżeli będzie pani uprzejma poczekać) a few minutes. - 5> In your notebook, rewrite the sentences, using the words given.
+- 4 Translate the Polish parts of the sentences into English.
+Use no more than five words. - 1 The younger we are, (tym bardziej podatni na uzależnienia) we seem to be. - 2 By the end of 2028, I (będę używał) Twitter for ten years. - 3 The moment you (wymyślisz) a plan, will you text me, please? - 4 Recently, there (jest wyraźnie więcej) young people staring at their mobile screens than ever before. - 5 The woman complained that (kręciło się jej w głowie). - 6 (Czy właśnie miałeś) to leave?
+If so, I can call you later. - 7 I'll be free to talk to you, Miss Jones, (jeżeli będzie pani) so kind as to wait a few minutes. - 5 Rewrite the sentences, using the words given.
 Write no more than five words. - 1 I have made up my mind to become a coach.
 SIGHTS I have a coach. - 2 I signed up for a digital detox weekend after I realised I was almost addicted to my smartphone.
-VERGEI signed up for a digital detox weekend after I realised I getting addicted to my smartphone. - When are you taking your driving licence exam?
-DUEWhen your driving licence exam? - 4 I have had the intention of dealing with my TV addiction for ages, but I don't know who to turn to.
-MEANING deal with my TV addiction for ages, but I don't know who to turn to. - 5 There is no one more knowledgeable about technology than George.
+VERGE I signed up for a digital detox weekend after I realised I getting addicted to my smartphone. - 3 When are you taking your driving licence exam?
+DUE When your driving licence exam? - 4 I have had the intention of dealing with my TV addiction for ages, but I don't know who to turn to.
+MEANING

+I deal with my TV addiction for ages, but I don't know who to turn to. - 5 There is no one more knowledgeable about technology than George.
 EASILY George about technology. - 6 It's hard to survive the day if you've only had a few hours' sleep.
-GET It's hard to 🖾 a few hours' sleep.
+GET It's hard to a few hours' sleep.

-Challenge!
+CHALLENGE!

-- 6> In your notebook, correct two mistakes in each sentence.
+- 6 Correct two mistakes in each sentence.
 They can be grammatical, lexical or spelling mistakes. - 1 Greg is pretty self-centred from nature and an awfully incompromising perfectionist, so it's hardly surprising we don't get on. - 2 Staring at the screen gives me heavy headaches, so I'm deadly set on cutting down on the amount of time I spend in front of my tablet. - 3 Sebastian was on the point to turn off his computer when he had heard another ping. - 4 I have been studying all day.
 I was so exhausted that I went off like a light. - 5 My father uses his tablet once in the blue moon while I use mine by a regular basis. - 6 I don't think a career as an IT manager is on cards for me although I dream of it ever since I remember. - 7 My parents tend to obsess with my diet and are constantly unsatisfied with what I eat. - 7 Work in pairs and answer the questions. - 1 What do you think of the idea of digital detox? - 2 What other addictions can you name?
 Why do people become addicts?
-Is everyone prone to becoming addicted? - 3 Do you agree with the opinion that 'once an addict, always an addict'?
-Is it possible to overcome an addiction?
-What does it take to succeed?
+Is everyone prone to becoming addicted?